nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 > Refer to 4.2.1 - View all Tutorial Groups in a Module

 Format: `listTG`
-Where TARGET_TG_CODE is the code of the Tutorial Group you want to search for.

 #### 4.3.5 Delete a Tutorial Group from a Module: `deleteTG`
 You can use this command to delete a Tutorial Group you have previously added to a Module.